kamilashi/kamilashi.github.io/_posts/2025-05-07-snowpack-simulation.md

 <div style="height: 50px;"></div>

-Snowpack compression simulation done on the GPU inside the Unity Engine.
-The project demo is available under [this link](https://github.com/kamilashi/Snow-Simulation/tree/main/Build) -> Snow SImulation.exe.
-The GPU source code can be accessed from the Snow-Simulation/Assets/Shaders folder - files with the .compute and .shader extensions.
-This page focuses of the core the idea behind the project and its design.
+This project simulates snowpack compression on the GPU within the Unity Engine.
+A demo of the project is available under [this link](https://github.com/kamilashi/Snow-Simulation/tree/main/Build) -> Snow SImulation.exe.
+The GPU source code can be found in the Snow-Simulation/Assets/Shaders folder - files with the .compute and .shader extensions.
+This page focuses on the core concept behind the project and the design of the systems.

 <div style="height: 20px;"></div>

-The snowpack is represented by a voxelized grid (Eulerian description of flow), each cell storing its properties, such as density, hardness, temperature, mass, applied pressure, etc. Snow compression is calculated in several steps inside a compute shader.
-Each cell's lifecycle looks like this:
+The snowpack is represented by a voxelized grid using an Eulerian flow description.
+Each cell stores a set of physical properties such as density, hardness, temperature, mass, and applied pressure.
+Snow compression is simulated in multiple stages within a compute shader.
+Each cell follows the following lifecycle:

-1. Calculate the total pressure acting on the cell (weight of the snowpack above + extenral pressure)
+1. Calculate total **pressure** acting on the cell (sum of the snowpack's weight above it and any external pressure).
-2. Calculate the cell hardness based on its density and temperature
+2. Calculate **hardness** based on the cell's current density and temperature.
-3. Calculate the cell stiffness (spring coefficient) based on its density
+3. Calculate **stiffness** (spring coefficient), derived from the cell's density.
-4. Calculate the compression indent based on the total pressure, hardness and stiffness
+4. Calculate compression **indent**, using the total pressure, hardness, and stiffness.
-5. Calculate the new temporary cell density candidate based on the cell indent amount
+5. Calculate a temporary **density candidate** based on the indent amount.

-The final step 6 takes the temporary density and resamples all the cells to get rid of "half-empty" cells except for the top-most ones.
-The result produces the final height of the column which then feeds into a plane that represents the surface of the snowpack.
-Then the cycle repeates.
+In step 6, the simulation resamples all cells using the temporary density values, eliminating "half-empty" cells except at the top of each column.
+The final result defines the updated height of each column, which is used to update the height-plane representing the snowpack's visible surface.
+This cycle continues each frame until the snowpack stabilizes and reaches a steady state.

 ![Alt text](/assets/images/snowsim/compresionIllu1.png)
 *Result of steps 1-5: new density candidate and the cell indent*